Skip to content

 “What I’m saying is greatness isn’t easy to achieve.
 It requires a lot of time, a lot of sacrifices.
 It requires a lot of tough choices.
 It requires your loved ones to sacrifice, too, so you have to have an understanding circle of family and friends.
 People don’t always understand just how much effort from how many people goes into one person chasing a dream to be great.”

 “When you dunk the ball, it lets the opposition know your mentality.
 It lets them know you’re there to humiliate them.
 It also sets an emotional tone with your teammates.
 It lets them know you’re going to climb mountains this game and inspires them to want to climb with you.
+Like always, you want to be the one dishing out the punishment.
+And the dunks.”

-“THE AGONY OF DEFEAT IS AS LOW AS THE JOY OF WINING IS HIGH.
+“THE AGONY OF DEFEAT IS AS LOW AS THE JOY OF WINNING IS HIGH.
 However, they’re the exact same to me.
 I’m at the gym at the same time after losing 50 games as I am after winning a championship.
 It doesn’t change for me.”

 Ed Latimore